 The "update" command downloads the newest files from the already checked out subversion repository, while "commit" updates the repository with your working copy.
-You also have the ability to see the repository log of the 20 last changes.
-This includes changed files, users and log messages.
-For more detailed information on working with subversion, see http://svnbook.red-bean.com.
+After editing you may or may not commit changes.
+When closing an edited file, you are also given the option to commit at once.
+You also have the ability to see the repository log of the 20 last changes; this includes changed files, users and log messages.